PeideAmonNg/profile2/index.md

 ### Education

-Learning new ways of thinking and software craftsmanship everyday through reading, exploring, and applying.
+Constantly learning new ways of thinking and software craftsmanship through reading, exploring, and applying.
 My formal education background is as follows:

 - AWS Associate Developer
 - Victoria Universtity Engineering

+I have learned a lot through online forums such as Medium, StackOverflow, and software companies' blog posts, and personal blogs by great minds in the engineering field.
+I also learned and shared a great deal of knowledge through discussions with colleagues.

 ```markdown